willdphan/tour-guide/README.md

 2. `web_tour_html_bb.py`: A variation of the main application with BrowserBase.

-3. `api.py`: Main entry point for the API, containing route definitions and request handling logic.
+3. `api.py`: Main entry point for the API and request handling logic.

 4. `extract.py`: Utility functions for web scraping and content analysis.